faithcure/nuke_code_project/README.md

 ---

 ## 🖥️ Compatibility
 - **Operating Systems**: Windows, macOS, Linux.
+(Not tested macOS or Linux yet!)
 - **Nuke Versions**: Fully tested on **Nuke 13.0+**.
-- **Python Versions**: Supports Python 3.7 and later.
+- **Python Versions**: Supports Python 3.6 and later.

 ---

 ## 📄 Licenses

+If you choose to install external fonts such as JetBrains Mono or other custom fonts, they are not covered under the internal license.
+However, these can be freely used under their respective open licenses.
+Operations such as GitHub or PyCharm connections do not have any license binding or restrictions.
-JetBrains Mono typeface is available under the SIL Open Font License 1.1 license and can be used free of charge for both commercial and non-commercial purposes.
+The **Nuke Python IDE** plugin is distributed as a **"Lite Version"**, completely free to use and open for further development.
+Contributions are welcome! eface is available under the SIL Open Font License 1.1 license and can be used free of charge for both commercial and non-commercial purposes.

 ---